UQ-RCC/hpc-docs/guides/BunyaResourceDistribution.md

 ## Who has access to Bunya
 Researchers from UQ and from UQ Approved Customers can apply for access to Bunya.

-Access to Bunya will only be given for research.
-Any researcher from an eligible institution can apply for access to Bunya if they have a research project that needs HPC resources.
-This includes access for master, honours, and project/thesis students with a research project and research supervisor.
+Access to Bunya will only be given for research. **All research projects should contribute to publishable research.** Any researcher from an eligible institution can apply for access to Bunya if they have a research project that needs HPC resources.
+This includes access for master, honours, and project/thesis students who work on a research project and who have research supervisor.

 Access will **not** be given for teaching, including undergraduate courses, or workshops.
 Workshops might be permitted if they are research training and participants are existing Bunya users.